MuriungiPatrick/MuriungiPatrick/README.md

 # Hi there 👋,

-#### I'm Patrick Muriungi, I'm a Designer, Developer and a Trainer.
-I Build websites. 💻
+ I'm Patrick Muriungi, I'm a Designer, Developer and a Trainer.
+I Build build cool things with code. 💻

-#### I mostly work with PHP and JavaScript but have also experience with Ruby on Rails and Laravel.
+ I mostly work with PHP and JavaScript but have also experience with Ruby on Rails and Laravel.

 <!-- #### 🔭 I'm currently working on an open-source called [africons](https://github.com/MuriungiPatrick/africons) a project that aims to create *WEB ICONS* for all logos representing *African brands and organisations.*  -->

-#### HAVE AN IDEA OR SOME COOL PROJECT YOU WANT DONE?
-Let's Talk
+💼 Have an freelance work or some cool project you want done? reach me on my email[] :)

-  💬
+💬 Ask me about anything, I am happy to help;

   ### Let's Connect 🔗

 [![](https://user-images.githubusercontent.com/11283502/123594840-d926ec00-d7f8-11eb-90f8-0e0c6834d4a3.png)](http://twitter.com/itsMuriungi])